Are you looking for the WP Mail SMTP review? Keep reading this article if you are planning to purchase this plugin.

 You will see a screen something like this.

 You will need to set the settings to internal if you are running on a G Suite account.
-When you use the @gmail.com account, you will not see this feature.
+For example, when you use the @gmail.com account, you will not see this feature.
 Complete the application name in the next step.

 And now, we need to set up the authorized redirect URL.
-In your WP Mail SMTP plugin settings, you could see the URL.
+Again, in your WP Mail SMTP plugin settings, you could see the URL.

 You’ll need to copy this URL.
 Simply do it by clicking on the copy button on the right side.
-Get back to your Google API page and paste the URL in the field where you need to enter the authorized redirect URLs.
+Then, get back to your Google API page and paste the URL in the field where you need to enter the authorized redirect URLs.
 You can see the image below.

 Once you pasted these URLs, hit the enter key.
 This will save those URLs in the system.
 And now, you need to click on the OAuth client ID button.